kousha1999/kousha1999.github.io/posts/first-experience-with-neovim.md

 You can check the [Neovim Github](https://github.com/neovim/neovim/wiki/Installing-Neovim) for installation steps.

-When it is completed, you can run Neovim by `nvim` command.
+When completed, you can run Neovim by `nvim` command.

 ![](../images/neovim-01.png)